-Analysis of cost/revenue ratio: Employee costs and the cost of purchases of goods and services for the Magazines segment's activities (expressed as a percentage of revenues) decreased from 92.2% in 2015 to 88.1% in 2016.
-The decrease was mainly due to the above-noted factors.
+Analysis of cost/revenue ratio: Employee costs and the cost of purchases of goods and services for the Magazines segment's activities (expressed as a percentage of revenues) increased slightly from 88.1% in 2016 to 89.4% in 2017.
+The increase was mainly due to the above-noted factors.